-Last Chance!
-Join 6,000 STEM educators for six weeks as we learn to create inclusive classrooms.
+Join 6,000 STEM educators across the nation for six weeks as we learn to create inclusive classrooms.

 The Inclusive STEM Teaching Project is an NSF-funded massive, open online course (MOOC) for graduate students, postdocs, and instructors with an interest in inclusive teaching.
-This grant-funded project may not be extended past this semester, so we encourage you to sign up if you've been considering it!
+This grant-funded project received an extra year of funding this year but may not be extended after that, so we encourage you to sign up if you've been considering it!

 Three ways to participate: